pipickeke/ai_python/README.md

 # ai_python
-Used to show ai code written in Scala
+Used to show ai code written in Python